-Paul Djuric, CEO of Urgent, has been involved in CAFM implementation projects for a wide range of businesses, from single-location operations to complex, multinational corporations.
+Paul Djuric, GM Techniche EMEA, has been involved in CAFM implementation projects for a wide range of businesses, from single-location operations to complex, multinational corporations.
 He’s learned many lessons along the way, including how to create a collaborative and structured process, and how to avoid some of the most common mistakes that FMs might make during the early stages.

 Here, Paul shares some of those lessons, and offers advice for keeping your own software deployment on track.